ejpir/ezpad-max15-mtk-boot-unlock-kit/README.md

 3. Validate root:
   - `adb shell su -c id`

+If you prefer generating images instead of using prebuilt files:

+- `docs/BUILD_FROM_SCRATCH.md`

 ## Rebuilding the Vendor Boot 127 Fix

 This bundle includes a direct MagiskBoot reproducer: